hslayers/hslayers-ng/projects/hslayers-cesium-app/README.md

 ## Configuration

-A global hslayersNgConfig function, which returns a configuration object, NEEDS TO BE CREATED BEFORE loading the main.js script.
-It returns a JSON object that describes the application's looks, behavior and data to display.
-See [Configuration options](https://github.com/hslayers/hslayers-ng/wiki/Config-parameters) for the list of available config options.
+A global hslayersNgConfig function and cesium specific hslayersCesiumConfig, which return a configuration objects, NEED TO BE CREATED BEFORE loading the main.js script.
+Functions return a JSON objects that describes the application's look, behavior and data to display.
+See [Hslayers configuration options](https://github.com/hslayers/hslayers-ng/wiki/Config-parameters) and [Cesium configuration options](https://github.com/hslayers/hslayers-ng/wiki/Cesium-config-parameters) for the list of available config options.
 HSLayers-ng exposes OpenLayers as global 'ol' variable, which is used in defining layers and configuration.
 [Example](https://github.com/hslayers/examples/blob/master/cesium/appexternal.js)

 ```
 <script>
     function hslayersNgConfig(ol) {
       return {
         assetsPath: 'node_modules/hslayers-cesium-app/assets/',
-        cesiumBase: 'node_modules/hslayers-cesium-app/assets/cesium/',
         default_layers: [],

         default_view: new ol.View({